OpenVnmrJ/OpenVnmrJ/Install.md

 end of like in June, 2024.
 This release does not support CentOS.

-The MacOS version of OpenVnmrJ has been installed on versions High Sierra (10.13) to Sonoma (14).
+The MacOS version of OpenVnmrJ has been installed on versions High Sierra (10.13) to Sequoia (15).
 Installation on RHEL, AlmaLinux, and Ubuntu systems can be used to run a spectrometer.
 The MacOS version is for data-processing only.

 RedHat has introduced a no cost developer subscription for up to